PrasadReddy81/Interview_assignment/README.md

+# Assignment
+From the schematic given above, you are given the data of Accelerometer, Gyro and Obstacle Sensors for 1000000 samples.
+Implement an optimized system to read & process all 3 sensors data in parallel along with Manual Stop button & steering inputs from keyboard, factoring in the below conditions,
+1. Obstacle sensor data  = 1, indicates an obstacle.
+Obstacle sensor data  = 0, indicates no obstacle.
+2. Manual Stop is fed through keyboard input “M”.
+When “M” is pressed, send signal to apply brake.
+Indicate  brake applied by printing “BRAKE” on the terminal.
+3. When obstacle is detected, indicate obstacle detection by printing “OBSTACLE DETECTED” on the terminal, along with respective accelerometer, gyro and timestamp info.
+4. When both obstacle detected and Manual Stop is pressed, indicate by printing “STOPPED” on terminal and reset all data processing and start from first by reading first data.
+5. Steering is fed via keys “W” (forward), “S” (Reverse), “A”(Left), “D”(Right).
+Listen to steering input and print the respective key’s action on the terminal.
+Example, print “Forward” when “W” is pressed.
+Provide the following,
+1. Complete C++ Source Code
+2. Logs of running the full program
+3. Time and Space Complexity Analysis for each part of the source code
+4. Execution Latency

+# Solution

 # Real-Time Sensor Data Processing and Steering Control

 This is a C++ program that simulates real-time data processing from multiple sensors (accelerometer, gyroscope, and obstacle detection) and allows steering input from the user.
 It processes and logs both sensor data and user commands in real-time using multithreading.